 “I figured I might need to start reading this – they might be referring to it,” he says.
-His eyes are bight, expressive, and hint at someone who might be up for tossing toilet paper through the trees of a neighbor’s house on a moment’s notice.
+His eyes are bright, expressive, and hint at someone who might be up for tossing toilet paper through the trees of a neighbor’s house on a moment’s notice.

 “I’m reading the easy ones first – the short ones with single chapters.”